aoriens/news-service/README.md

 HTTP basic authentication.
 You should use user's secret token as a login and an empty password.
 The secret token is only returned on user creation.

+In case of authentication failure or lack of permissions `404 NotFound` is returned in order to hide API which requires additional permissions.

 ## Entity encoding

 Non-empty request and response bodies containing API entities are encoded in